5 Scenic Walks and Hikes Around Lisbon

 Highlights:

-– Panoramic Views: The park’s highest points offer panoramic views of Lisbon and the Tagus River.
+• Panoramic Views: Hike to the park’s highest points for spectacular views of Lisbon and the Tagus River.

 Tips:

-– Accessibility: The park is easily accessible from various points in Lisbon, making it convenient for a quick escape to nature.
+• Easily accessible from various points in Lisbon, making it a convenient outdoor retreat.

 4. Rota Vicentina: Fishermen’s Trail